Eurydia/cleanpedia-production/src/site/notes/PDT S List Type.md

 They are considered different type with unique time and space properties.

-A function defined on one type of list cannot be applied to others.
+Functions defined on one type of list cannot be applied to others.
 However, a function defined on overloaded list can be applied to any type of list.

 Head strict lists are explicitly declared by placing an exclamation mark (`!`) after the opening square bracket (`[! ... ]`).